ga-curriculum/flask-react-crud-app-project/project-requirements/README.md

 - The project has at least one data entity in addition to the User model.
 At least one entity must have a relationship with the User model.
 - The project has full CRUD functionality on both the back-end and front-end.
 - The front-end application does not hold any secret keys.
 Public APIs that require secret keys must be accessed from the back-end application.
-- The project is deployed online so that the rest of the world can use it!
+- The project is deployed online so that the rest of the world can use it.

 ### Code convention